Pepper and Mushroom Pita Melt

 - Salt and freshly ground black pepper

-To double this recipe, it's best to use 2 separate pans for the vegetables.
-You want to be sure they brown properly and all liquid has evaporated.
+To double this recipe, we recommend using 2 separate pans to accommodate the larger quantity of vegetables.
+It's important not to overcrowd the pan so that everything browns properly and all liquid has evaporated.